elastic/elasticsearch-js/CONTRIBUTING.md

 ### 4. Submit a pull request

-Push your local changes a forked copy of the repository and submit a pull request.
+Push your local changes to a forked copy of the repository and submit a pull request.
 In the pull request, describe what your changes do and be sure to link to any conversations regarding this implementation, eg "Closes #123".

 ### 5. Sign the CLA